 3. Don’t assume every month will be the same

-On the other hand, if you’re budgeting with an inconsistent income, you may have some challenges getting it right at first.
+On the other hand, if you’re budgeting with an irregular income, you may have some challenges getting it right at first.
 You’ll have to be even more diligent with tracking your spending and estimating your income, but it can be done!

 5. Pay your expenses before splurging

-This means paying for your essentials, debt, and goals (savings and investments) first before you do any splurging or miscellaneous spending.
+Paying expenses first means paying for your essentials, debt, and goals (savings and investments) first before you do any splurging or miscellaneous spending.

 The last thing you want is to find that you have overspent on what isn’t necessary and don’t have a way to pay your bills.